Classifying Fibers and Bases in Toric Hypersurface Calabi-Yau Threefolds: Examples

 For instance, consider $F_{11}$ fibrations over the Hirzebruch surface $\mathbb{F}_3$, which has a single SU(3) NHC.
 Any such fibration has a gauge group no smaller than $U(1)\times SU(3)$, and hence we expect such fibrations to have $h^{1,1}(X)\geq 1 + h^{1,1}(\mathbb{F}_3)+1+\operatorname{rk}(SU(3)) = 6$.
 In fact, there is a single $F_{11}$ fibration over $\bbF_3$ with $h^{1,1}(X)=6$, with $h^{2,1}(X)=152$; all other $F_{11}$ fibrations over $\bbF_3$ have a larger gauge group.

 There are seven $F_{11}$ fibrations over $\bbF_3$ with $h^{1,1}=7$, which is the correct rank increase to realize the SM.
 Because of the $SU(3)$ NHC, by STW we cannot activate the generic $\mathfrak{su}(3)$ on $\beta$; conversely, we can activate the generic $\mathfrak{su}(2)$ on $\alpha$, and indeed whenever that occurs we will have realized the full SM gauge algebra.
-This ``hybrid'' standard model gauge algebra (with potentially different global structure) \wati{can we say anything more definitive about the global structure?} occurs in five of the seven models mentioned above.
+This ``hybrid'' standard model gauge algebra (with potentially different global structure) occurs in five of the seven models mentioned above.
 One of the remaining two $h^{1,1}=7$ models is actually yet another realization of the Standard Model, with $\mathfrak{su}(2)$ tuned on a toric divisor and $\mathfrak{su}(3)$ on the NHC; the final model has its NHC enhanced to $\mathfrak{so}(7)$ and no additional nontoric gauge algebras.

 Thus, exact Standard Model gauge groups, i.e. those with no additional gauge factors, are rare, occurring in no more than 0.0023\% of all fibrations.